 Symptoms of schizophrenia are often referred to as being either positive or negative; positive symptoms include any form of changes to the individual’s behaviour or thoughts, including hallucinations and delusions.

 If a person experiences a hallucination, this means that they hear or see things that are not really there whereas delusions come in the form of having strong beliefs about something which other people do not share… this could be having a strong belief that people are watching you or that someone is out to get you, despite there not being any evidence to support this.

-Negative symptoms are when the individual become withdrawn from society or when they are not functioning well when it comes to day-to-day life.
+Negative symptoms are when the individual becomes withdrawn from society or when they are not functioning well when it comes to the stressors of day-to-day life.
 These are not usually things that you would expect to see from a healthy human being.
-People who suffer from schizophrenia often appear emotionless.
+People who suffer from schizophrenia often appear emotionless and withdrawn.

-As mentioned earlier, there is no sole cause of schizophrenia, but there are some potential risk factors which could contribute to the development of the condition.
+There is no definitive cause of schizophrenia, but there are some potential risk factors which could contribute to the development of the condition.